MapStory: Prototyping Editable Map Animations with LLM Agents: Formative Study

 \section{Formative Study}

 To better understand current practices and challenges in creating map animations, we conducted a formative study.
-The goal of this study was to gather insights that would inform the interface design and workflow of \system{}, grounded in the real-world experiences, needs, and challenges faced by professionals in this domain.
+Our method is informed by prior work such as k-Sketch \cite{davis2008k} and Draco \cite{kazi2014draco}, which demonstrated that novices benefit significantly from learning and adopting expert-derived strategies.
+Moreover, cognitive apprenticeship theory \cite{dennen2008cognitive} shows that novices perform best by watching and trying expert strategies.
+The goal of this study was to gather insights that would guide the design of \system{}, grounded in the real-world experiences, needs, and challenges faced by professionals map animators.